Azure Storage Explorer troubleshooting guide

 - If the SAS URL is based on an access policy, verify that the access policy has not been revoked.

-If you accidentally attached using an invalid SAS URL and are unable to detach, follow these steps:
+If you accidentally attached by using an invalid SAS URL and now cannot detach, follow these steps:

-- When running Storage Explorer, press F12 to open the developer tools window.
+- When you're running Storage Explorer, press F12 to open the Developer Tools window.

-- Click the Application tab, then click Local Storage > file:// in the tree on the left.
+- On the Application tab, select Local Storage > file:// in the tree on the left.

 - Find the key associated with the service type of the problematic SAS URI.
 For example, if the bad SAS URI is for a blob container, look for the key named

 - The value of the key should be a JSON array.
-Find the object associated with the bad URI and remove it.
+Find the object associated with the bad URI, and then delete it.

 - Press Ctrl+R to reload Storage Explorer.

-Storage Explorer as provided in the .tar.gz download is only supported for Ubuntu distributions.
-Other distributions have not been verified and may require alternative or additional packages.
+Storage Explorer as provided in the .tar.gz download is supported only for Ubuntu distributions.
+Other distributions haven't been verified and may require alternative or additional packages.

 These packages are the most common requirements for Storage Explorer on Linux:

 Storage Explorer version 1.7.0 and earlier require .NET Core 2.0.
 If you have a newer version of .NET Core installed, you'll have to patch Storage Explorer.
 If you're running Storage Explorer 1.8.0 or later, you should be able to use up to .NET Core 2.2.
 Versions beyond 2.2 have not been verified to work at this time.

 Patching Storage Explorer for newer versions of .NET Core